gnulib/demo-adk-app/README.md

-# demo-adk-app
+# A Single Player Blackjack

-_(This project is intentionally designed as a monorepo, i.e., has both the frontend and backend code in the same git repository.
-For a larger, more complex, or production-grade applications, separating frontends and backends into different repositories is often recommended for better team collaboration, independent scaling, and clearer separation of concerns.)_
+This is a demo project to showcase building end-to-end application using Google ADK and Firebase.
+The application uses Firebase for user authentication and hosting react webapp, and LLM agents in the backend for running a single player game of Blackjack. **The primary objective of this project is to showcase how to architect, build, deploy and host an end to end solution for a conversational AI application on GCP infrastructure.**

-> **Acknowledgement:**
+**Acknowledgement:**
-> This project makes use of the excellent [Deck of Cards API](https://deckofcardsapi.com/) by Chase Roberts.
+This project makes use of the excellent [Deck of Cards API](https://deckofcardsapi.com/) by Chase Roberts.
 Many thanks to Chase for providing this fun and useful API!

 ## Blog Series Companion
 This repository serves as a hands-on companion for a 3-part blog series: